 Genital organs: Because of the hormones in your body, the baby’s genitals may look swollen when she or he is born, but they’ll soon settle down to their normal size

-Just wait for labor to start naturally if there’s no risk to your health and that of #baby .
+Just wait for labor to start naturally if there’s no risk to your health and that of Your Baby .

 If you’ve had a baby before, you’ll be offered a membrane sweep at your 41-week appointment.
 A membrane sweep involves having a vaginal (internal) examination that stimulates the cervix (neck of your womb) to produce hormones that may trigger natural labour.
 You do not have to have this – you can discuss it with your midwife.

 What you can do now

 Babies delivered after this period are likely to be much bigger, making delivery more difficult.
 More importantly, there may be an increased risk of complications for you and Your Baby , and a C-section may be needed.